Huzuntu/FullStack_Chat/README.md

 # FullStack_Chat

-Pretty basic Chat App using NodeJS for backend and ReactJS for frontend.
+Chat App using NodeJS for backend and ReactJS for frontend.